 You can also use this filter to disrupt customer visit habits.
 For example, if you’re running an early bird special from 11:00 pm to 12:00 pm, you can set a campaign to message all customers most likely to visit between 5:00 pm and 9:00 pm to see if you can bring them in sooner.

-makes it easier for dispensaries to target customers based on how recently they’ve visited.
+The visit recency filter makes it easier for dispensaries to target customers based on how recently they’ve visited.
 Whether you want to reach out to customers who have visited in the last 24 hours, or the last 180 days, segmentation makes this attention to timing possible.

 Each filter allows you to zero in on a subgroup and tailor your content marketing strategy towards each subgroup, as well as the rewards you offer to them.
 A little specificity goes a long way.
 You can gain a higher redemption rate from the rewards you offer through your customer loyalty program by combining filters to really narrow down the customer personas you target.

-When building a campaign, some filters have an option to apply ‘sub-filters’.
+When building a campaign, some filters have the option to apply ‘sub-filters’.
 For example, in the ‘visit total’ filter you can add a date range sub-filter.
 Say you want to target people who have visited more than 4 times but only within the last 30 days, it’s easier than ever.

 Once again, you can stack more filters to advertise specific products.
 Got a new strain of flower you want to showcase over the weekend?
-Select customers who’ve purchased flower but only those who’ve spent more than $50 in the past 30 days to increase the chance of conversion.
+Select customers who’ve purchased flower but only those who’ve spent more than $50 in the past 30 days to increase the chance of a conversion.

 Another strategy for using segmentation is focusing on customer spending habits.
 Some members already have a habit of spending more than the average customer, and you want them to keep doing that.
 Others might be a little below average, and you want to push them to spend more.
 Applying the right filters to the right campaign can make this a lot easier.